theREALdebater/eclat/doc/events/auditing.md

  1. The auditing transaction is created;

- 2. the audit file is opened, with this auditing transaction;
+ 2. the audit file and proof files are opened, under this auditing transaction;

- 3. the auditing [proof](#proofs) is computed and appended to the audit file;
+ 3. the auditing [proof](#prov) is computed and appended to the proof file;

  3. the event is serialised and appended to the audit file;